 - 1 teaspoon minced fresh thyme

-- 2 (10 ounce) packages frozen winter squash purée, thawed (see Note 2)
+- 2 (10 ounce) packages frozen steam-in-bag butternut squash cubes (see Note 2)

 - 1 whole large egg